snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 [deploy]
 	release_command = "target/release/migrate"
 ```
-## Render
-[Render](https://render.com/) is another platform as a service that allows you to either link your repository and use the rust runtime or deploy a Docker image.
-The runtime requires a build command, `cargo build --release` and a start command `cargo run --release`.

-Render comes with a couple other services:
-- Cron jobs
-- Postgres
-- Redis
-- Background workers
 ## Shuttle
 [Shuttle](https://www.shuttle.dev/) is one of the more unique providers, it's made entirely for rust, with an emphasis on managing resources in the source code.
-Add the `#[shuttle_runtime::main]` attribute to you main function to create a vm.
+Add the `#[shuttle_runtime::main]` attribute to you main function to create a VM.

 ```rust
 use axum::{routing::get,Router};